Myanmar’s military built a new capital as a haven for power. Other countries have tried that, too.

 Ten years ago, massive street protests in Egypt led to the ouster of longtime leader Hosni Mubarak.
 During 18 days of unrest, protesters gained control of bridges and squares around the capital, Cairo.
 The most important of all was Tahrir Square, which became the beating heart of the revolution.
 When a year later the military formally rescinded power after a presidential election, Tahrir continued to be an axis for protests and politics.

 No longer.
 In 2013, the military retook power in a coup.
-Under President Abdul Fatah el-Sisi, a former general, Egypt is now more repressive than it was under Mubarak, according to human rights groups.
+Under President Abdel Fatah al-Sissi, a former general, Egypt is now more repressive than it was under Mubarak, according to human rights groups.
 Tahrir is highly securitized, its revolutionary past whitewashed away: In the place of protest camps, there’s a new parking lot and a monument to 2011 installed by the military.

-Cairo is plagued by congestion, poverty, and pollution.
+Cairo is plagued by congestion, poverty and pollution.
 Informal settlements, known as ashwaiyaat, make up major parts of the city.
-But instead of channeling efforts toward maintaining and upgrading the existing capital, Sisi plans to move the government’s political and administrative buildings to an entirely new city, some 30 miles away from Cairo aided by loans from investors like the United Arab Emirates and China.
+But instead of channeling efforts toward maintaining and upgrading the existing capital, Sissi plans to move the government’s political and administrative buildings to an entirely new city some 30 miles away from Cairo, aided by loans from investors such as the United Arab Emirates and China.

 This is accelerating a trend already underway of keeping the urban poor — and their grievances — separate from Egypt’s political and economic elite: Upscale communities now fill Cairo’s exurbs, including Media Production City, where media are incentivized to be based.